Home

 Features

-Tilck is a preemptable monolithic (but with compile-time modules) *NIX kernel, implementing about ~100 Linux syscalls (both via int 0x80 and sysenter) on x86.
-At its core, the kernel is not x86-centric even if it runs only on x86 at the moment.
-Everything arch-specific is isolated.
-Because of that, most of kernel's code can be already compiled for any architecture and can be used in kernel's unit tests.
+Tilck is a preemptable monolithic *NIX kernel, implementing about ~100 Linux syscalls.
+At its core, the kernel is not x86-centric even if that was its first target architecture.
+Almost everything arch-specific is isolated.
+Because of that, most of kernel's code is not arch-specific and can be already compiled for any architecture to run as part of the unit tests.

 While the kernel uses a fair amount of legacy hardware like the 8259 PICs for IRQs, the legacy 8254 PIT for the system timer, the legacy 16550 UART for serial communication, the 8042 kb controller, the 8237 ISA DMA, and the Sound Blaster 16 sound card (QEMU only), it has also support for some recent hardware features like SSE, AVX and AVX2 fpu instructions, PAT, i686 sysenter, enumeration of PCI Express devices (via ECAM) and, above all, ACPI support via ACPICA.
 ACPI is currently used to receive power-button events, to reboot or power-off the machine, and to read the current parameters of machine's batteries (when implemented via ACPI control methods).